 Although capturing and holding bears at the facility is frequently profiled in the media, Manitoba’s polar bear deterrent initiatives have many other components including developing public awareness, controlling attractants, hazing bears and using aversive conditioning.

 The Polar Bear Alert Program begins with changing people’s behaviour, not aggressive handling of bears.
-The Manitoba program arrived through trial and error at the same main principles as the “Bear Smart” or “Bear Wise” programs in place now across North America to allow people to coexist with black bears.Manitoba Conservation and the town of Churchill have worked hard to educate the people of Churchill and visitors about polar bears and how to avoid potentially dangerous situations.
+The Manitoba program arrived through trial and error at the same main principles as the “Bear Smart” or “Bear Wise” programs in place now across North America to allow people to coexist with black bears.Manitoba Conservation and Water Stewardship and the town of Churchill have worked hard to educate the people of Churchill and visitors about polar bears and how to avoid potentially dangerous situations.
 This includes annual school classroom talks by Resource Officers, the publication and distribution of pamphlets, other printed materials and videos, and special events such as the open house held every summer at the polar bear holding facility.
 Additionally, numerous signs have been posted to deter people from entering areas deemed especially hazardous.

 In most years, more bears will be captured than the polar bear facility will hold.
 When this happens, some of the bears are transported northwest, away from Churchill, by helicopter.
 They rarely return to Churchill in the same year.
 When Hudson Bay freezes, all bears in the polar bear facility are released onto the ice.